Fayeblade1488/DIAGNOSTIC_MODE_SIGMA_7/README.markdown

   - Craft detailed, specific requests that align with D1–D5.
   - Verify outputs include the mandatory compliance quote and meet **DEF_COMPLETE_IMPLEMENTATION**.
   - Respect the expiration date and modification pipeline.
-  - Report issues (e.g., refusal codes, errors) to **ORION.THEME IONIC-HYPE SQUAD**, including the prompt and error details, to improve the protocol.
+  - Report issues (e.g., refusal codes, errors) including the prompt and error details, to improve the protocol.
+(I will try to fix them)

 - **Don’t**:
   - Modify the JSON activation file (e.g., alter codes or fields), as this triggers validation failure.
   - Request simplified or partial solutions, as this violates D2 and D3.